 Abalone is the common name for a group of large marine snails (gastropod mollusks in the genus Haliotis).
 Abalone populations worldwide have been in decline due to over-harvest and habitat degradation.

-Pinto abalone are a candidate for listing under the state endangered species act.
+Pinto abalone are an endangered species in the State of Washington.
 Find more information in our status review document.

 Description and Range